SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Azure_Managed_Instance_for_Apache_Cassandra.md

 uid: Azure_Managed_Instance_for_Apache_Cassandra
 ---

-# Azure Managed Instance for Apache Cassandra
+# Setting up an Azure Managed Instance for Apache Cassandra

-From DataMiner 10.3.5 onwards, it is possible to use Azure Managed Instance for Apache Cassandra on Azure as an alternative to an on-prem hosted Cassandra cluster.
+From DataMiner 10.3.5/10.4.0 onwards<!-- RN 35830 -->, it is possible to use an Azure Managed Instance for Apache Cassandra as an alternative to a Cassandra cluster hosted on premises.

+You will first need to [create your Azure Managed Instance for Apache Cassandra](#creating-your-azure-managed-instance-for-apache-cassandra), and then [connect your DataMiner System to the created instance](#connecting-your-dataminer-system-to-the-azure-managed-instance).

 > [!NOTE]
-> Microsoft uses Cassandra Reaper to do automatically repairs of your system.
-No need to set this up seperatly.
+> Microsoft uses Cassandra Reaper to do automatic repairs of your system.
+You do not need to set this up separately.

 > [!TIP]
-> Full informationon Azure Managed Instance for Apache Cassandra can be found on the website of [Microsoft](https://learn.microsoft.com/en-us/azure/managed-instance-apache-cassandra/).
+> For detailed information on Azure Managed Instance for Apache Cassandra, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/managed-instance-apache-cassandra/).

-## Compatibility
+## Supported Cassandra versions

-We support the same versions as we do for Cassandra Cluster on-prem, however versions are limited on Azure.
+DataMiner supports the same Cassandra versions as for an on-premises cluster.
+However, only the following versions are available on Azure:

 - Cassandra 3.11
 - Cassandra 4.0